masonmedia/jl_swup/README.md

 1. Multiple .htaccess redirects/301s are employed to point previous .html file extensions to .php, and then to remove .php extensions entirely for pretty urls.
 2. Consult Shu Wang on htaccess code (at top of .htaccess file) for countering %2fa malicious script injection via URL.
+3. Geoblocking code attempts to limit access to jaxx.io from otherwise blacklisted IPs/country codes.

 ## **.Development**

 1. **NOTE FOR LOCAL DEVELOPMENT**: Because `.php` extensions are removed, pages with not load locally.
 You'll have to either add the extension to the url manually in the browser, or add extensions back into the file during development (and remove them before pushing to production).
 2. Mac has a built in php server: `$ php -S localhost:8000` (or use whichever port is desired).
+3. I have been using the `Jaxx_Revolutions` branch in jaxx_reloaded and this branch is still active.

 ## **dev.jaxx.io**